ton-community/ton-docs/docs/develop/howto/pow-givers.md

 ```

 Here:
-* `<num-threads>`: is the number of CPU cores that you want to use for mining.
+* `<num-threads>` is the number of CPU cores that you want to use for mining.
-* `<timeout-in-sec>`: is the maximal amount of seconds that the miner would run before admitting failure.
+* `<timeout-in-sec>` is the maximal amount of seconds that the miner would run before admitting failure.
-* `<your-wallet-address>` is the address of your wallet (possibly not initialized yet), either in the masterchain or in the workchain (note that you need a masterchain wallet to control a validator).
+* `<your-wallet-address>` is the address of your wallet (possibly not initialized yet).It is either on the masterchain or on the workchain (note that you need a masterchain wallet to control a validator).
-* `<seed>` and `<complexity>` are the most recent values obtained by running get-method `get-pow-params`,
+* `<seed>` and `<complexity>` are the most recent values obtained by running get-method `get-pow-params`.
 * `<pow-giver-address>` is the address of the chosen proof-of-work giver smart contract.
 * `<boc-filename>` is the filename of the output file where the external message with the proof of work will be saved in the case of success.

-For example, if your wallet address is `kQBWkNKqzCAwA9vjMwRmg7aY75Rf8lByPA9zKXoqGkHi8SM7`, you might run
+For example, if your wallet address is `kQBWkNKqzCAwA9vjMwRmg7aY75Rf8lByPA9zKXoqGkHi8SM7`, you might run:

 ```
 $ crypto/pow-miner -vv -w7 -t100 kQBWkNKqzCAwA9vjMwRmg7aY75Rf8lByPA9zKXoqGkHi8SM7 229760179690128740373110445116482216837 53919893334301279589334030174039261347274288845081144962207220498432 100000000000 kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN mined.boc
 ```

-The program will run for some time (at most 100 seconds in this case) and either terminate successfully (with zero exit code) and save the required proof of work into file `mined.boc`, or terminate with a non-zero exit code if no proof of work was found.
+The program will run for some time (at most 100 seconds in this case) and either terminate successfully (with a zero exit code) and save the required proof of work into file `mined.boc` or terminate with a non-zero exit code if no proof of work was found.

-In the case of failure, you will see something like
+In the case of failure, you will see something like:

 ```
    [ expected required hashes for success: 2147483648 ]